Night Watch (2004 film): Box office

-Critical reception
+Critical response

-Night Watch holds a 60% rating on review aggregator website Rotten Tomatoes based on 132 reviews, with an average score of 6.05/10; the consensus states: "This Russian horror/fantasy film pits darkness and light against each other using snazzy CGI visuals to create an extraordinary atmosphere of a dank, gloomy city wrestling with dread."
+Night Watch holds a 59% rating on review aggregator website Rotten Tomatoes based on 130 reviews, with an average score of 6/10; the consensus states: "This Russian horror/fantasy film pits darkness and light against each other using snazzy CGI visuals to create an extraordinary atmosphere of a dank, gloomy city wrestling with dread."
 On Metacritic, the film has a weighted average score of 58 out of 100, based on 32 critics, indicating "mixed or average reviews".

 Leslie Felperin from Variety noted the film's allusions to various classic sci-fi and horror pictures and praised the Moscow setting, eccentric characters, and lavish special effects.

 Stephen Holden from The New York Times wrote that the picture is "narratively muddled and crammed with many more vampires, shape-shifters and sorcerers than one movie can handle, but it bursts with a sick, carnivorous glee in its own fiendish games".

 Film directors Quentin Tarantino and Danny Boyle have highly praised the film.

 In 2010, Empire published a list of one hundred best films in the history of world cinema — Night Watch took the hundredth place in it.